 So my next step was to try increasing the length of my rest periods for a couple of days.

-No, that didn’t work either.
+No, this didn’t work either.

 It was time to draw the line in the sand.
 Time to wave the white flag and retreat…literally!

 I had some other appointments looming as a new week approached and I could feel my avalanche crisis beginning to gain further momentum.

 I began juggling my daily schedule to wake up later, go to bed earlier, increase pain medication, put all household tasks on hold.

 All were bandaid solutions and not the strategy I needed to employ to rectify my situation and get back to my base disease level of operandi.